The Texas

 Waiting to turn left

 Sometimes, you come to an intersection where you want to turn left and there's a flashing yellow arrow or a green circular signal and no green arrow.
-You may have seen people pull into the intersection and wait to turn left there and wondered, is that legal?
-The answer is, yes, it is.
+You may have seen people pull into the intersection and wait to turn left there and thought they were breaking the law.
+But actually, they aren't.

-But how is this legal when §545.302(a)(3) specifically prohibits stopping in an intersection?
+But how is that the case when §545.302(a)(3) specifically prohibits stopping in an intersection?
 In this case, subsection (f) makes an exception "if the avoidance of conflict with other traffic is necessary".
 If you were to turn left in front of oncoming traffic, that would be conflicting with that traffic.
 Therefore, stopping so as to not conflict with oncoming traffic fulfills subsection (f), which then exempts you from the (a)(3) prohibition on stopping in an intersection.

 But wait a minute...
 If you're still in the intersection when the light turns red, what do you do?
 The answer is wait for oncoming traffic to stop, then complete your turn.
 But wouldn't that then be considered running a red light?
 No, because you lawfully entered the intersection while the signal was green and other traffic must by law allow you to clear the intersection before they can go (§544.007 (b)).